Mosquitos suck. Quite literally, but figuratively too. Why? Let’s bite into the stats.

 By preventing infection and diagnosing these diseases before it has time to progress, we hope to reduce the high-fatality rate in underprivileged communities.
-Providing free malaria tests and anti-malaria medication to community members in Ghana, Tanzania and Togo, and administering dengue fever vaccines to children in the Philippines are a few of the initiatives we organise.
+Providing free malaria tests and anti-malaria medication to community members in Ghana and Tanzania, and administering dengue fever vaccines to children in the Philippines are a few of the initiatives we organise.

 Raise awareness about mosquito-borne diseases to help educate the public